oieeaaaa/joimee/TASK.md

 # Code Optimization
 - Use hooks for graphql
-- Lazy load comment section
 - Use hooks for infinite scroll handler

 # Features
-- Add loading components
++ Add loading components
-- Create a server to handle contentful rest api conversion to graphql
 - Setup PWA
+- Create add more comments in comment section
-- Add Theming
++ Add Theming
 - Loading Effect when submitting a comment

 # Bug Fix